The TCJA 100% bonus depreciation starts to phase out after 2022

 Getting qualified property placed in service

-The key to eligibility for any of these bonus depreciation percentages is to ensure that the assets are “placed in service” prior to the deadline.
+The key to eligibility for any of these bonus depreciation percentages is ensuring that the assets are “placed in service” prior to specific deadlines.
 It’s not enough to simply purchase qualified property prior to Dec.
-31, 2022.
-In order to qualify for 100% bonus depreciation, those assets must be in service before the end of the year.
+31, 2023.
+In order to qualify for 80% bonus depreciation, those assets must be in service before the end of the year.
 The same will be true for each of the phase-out percentages in the years ahead — if the asset isn’t in service before the end of the year, it will only qualify for the following year’s bonus percentage amount.
-Plans in the third and fourth quarter of 2022 should begin to focus on closing deals and getting assets in service before the end of the year, or using the 80% figure to calculate bonus depreciation for assets that won’t come online before Jan.
-1, 2023.

 Cost segregation and bonus depreciation

-One way to increase the value of bonus depreciation is to use a cost segregation study to accurately categorize components of buildings into asset classes that have recovery periods of 20 years or less, making them eligible for whatever bonus depreciation percentage is available in the year placed in service.
-These studies are performed by teams of accountants, engineers, and building construction professionals who identify and assign costs to building elements that are “dedicated, decorative, or removable” and therefore eligible for cost recovery over shorter asset lives than that of real property.
+One way to increase the value of bonus depreciation is to use a cost segregation study to accurately categorize components of buildings into asset classes that have recovery periods of 20 years or less, making them eligible for the appropriate bonus depreciation percentage available in the year placed in service.
+These studies are performed by teams of accountants, engineers, and building construction professionals who identify and assign costs to building elements that are “dedicated, decorative, or removable” and, therefore, eligible for cost recovery over shorter asset lives than that of real property.

 Section 179 small business expensing

-As bonus depreciation phases out over the next few years, some small businesses may be able to maintain some initial-year expensing using Internal Revenue Code (IRC) Section 179 rules, but those are definitely less attractive than the current bonus depreciation allowances.
+As bonus depreciation phases out over the next few years, some small businesses may be able to maintain some initial-year expensing using Internal Revenue Code Section 179 rules.
+However, those can be less attractive than the current bonus depreciation allowances, due to the sometimes-significant limitations in place in order to claim deductions under this provision.
 Under Sec.
-179, businesses are subject to total purchase rules and total deduction rules every year that place significant limitations on the amount of first-year depreciation when compared with the bonus depreciation rules.
+179, businesses are subject to total purchase rules and total deduction rules every year, which place limitations on the amount of first-year depreciation when compared with the bonus depreciation rules.

-Businesses that may be contemplating significant fixed asset purchases in the near future should understand that time is of the essence.
-The ability to deduct 100% of a large asset’s cost in the year of acquisition can generate significant tax savings (possibly even refunds) as well as simplify depreciation recordkeeping.
-Even the relatively small decrease from 100 to 80% deductibility can have a significant impact on the current bottom line as well as the information that must be tracked for depreciation deductions in the future.
+Businesses that may be contemplating significant fixed asset purchases in the future should understand that time is of the essence.
+The ability to deduct 60% of a qualifying large asset’s cost in the year of acquisition can generate significant tax savings (possibly even refunds) and simplify depreciation recordkeeping.
+Even the relatively small decrease from 60 to 40% deductibility can significantly impact the current bottom line, as well as the information that must be tracked for depreciation deductions in the future.

-Keep in mind, the amount of bonus depreciation your asset qualifies for is dependent on the rules in place for that tax year.
-For example, if you placed a building into service in 2022 but don’t implement a cost segregation study until 2024, your asset would still qualify for 100% bonus depreciation when your method change is filed, regardless of the fact that bonus depreciation in 2024 is 60%.
+Keep in mind that the amount of bonus depreciation your asset qualifies for depends on the rules in place for that tax year.
+For example, if you placed a building into service in 2023 but don’t implement a cost segregation study until 2024, your asset would still qualify for 80% bonus depreciation when your method change is filed, even though bonus depreciation in 2024 is reduced to 60%.

-To learn more about how bonus depreciation and other fixed asset management strategies can recover costs sooner and improve your business’s cash flow, contact your Plante Moran advisor.
+Want to learn more about how bonus depreciation and other fixed asset management strategies recover costs and improve your business’s cash flow?
+Contact our team — we’re here to help.